 As I write this New Years Resolution season is in full swing and millions of people are trying to change one or more bad habits.
-As you probably know from experience most of these attempts will fail.
+As you probably know from experience most of these attempts will fail; trying to change a habit is difficult.
 There is hope however and I want to share what science says is the best way to change bad habits.

 What Are Habits